World's biggest economies ranked

-The United States has held the position of the world's strongest economy since 1871, after surpassing the United Kingdom at the time.
-The United States dollar (USD) is one of the strongest currencies globally and the most popular currency to trade overall.
+The United States has been undefeated in its position as the world's most robust economy since 1870's, after which its economy surpassed the United Kingdom.
+The United States dollar (USD) is one of the most powerful currencies internationally, and it is the most popular currency to trade overall.

 Nominal GDP: $16.64 trillion